nadamian/AWAR/README.md

 Findings so far:
 I am happy with the values produced by stolen bases.
 I've run data for the 2019 and 2022 as examples.
 Fangraphs estimates the value of a stolen base at a static 0.2 runs which is based on old data taking an average across many seasons.
 In 2019 the average run contribution from a stolen base was 0.177 according to my methodology.
 It was 0.182 in 2022.
 This makes sense because recent seasons have dealt with a lower rate of balls in play, a common talking point in baseball communities.
-Additionally, throughout the 2010s we saw rising home run rates culminating in 2019 having the highest league-wide home run rate in MLB history.
+Additionally, throughout the 2010s we saw rising home run rates culminating in the highest league-wide home run rate in MLB history in 2019.
 A high home run rate and a low rate of balls in play will both necessarily have a depressing effect on the value of a stolen base so both of these results are in line with expectations.